Adolis García Player Props: Rangers vs. Yankees

-Adolis Garcia -- with a slugging percentage of .692 in his past 10 games, including four home runs -- will be in action for the Texas Rangers versus the New York Yankees, with Clarke Schmidt on the hill, on April 28 at 8:05 PM ET.
+Adolis Garcia and his .422 on-base percentage over his past 10 games (104 points higher than his season-long percentage), will be in action for the Texas Rangers versus the New York Yankees and Jhony Brito on April 29 at 7:05 PM ET.

-In his last game he had a hitless showing (0-for-3) against the Yankees.
+He had two hits (going 2-for-4) in his most recent game against the Yankees.

 Adolis García Game Info & Props vs. the Yankees